-Also known as hallux valgus, this happens because of a problem with the structure of the bone in the foot and toes, usually the metatarsophalangeal (MTP) joint.
+The technical term for bunions is hallux valgus.
+They develop because of a structural problem in the bone of the foot and toes, usually the metatarsophalangeal (MTP) joint.
 As a result of this, the feet no longer line up properly.

-It usually affects the bone of the big toe, which inclines toward the second toe, instead of straight ahead.
+Bunion usually affects the bone of the big toe, which inclines toward the second toe instead of straight ahead.

-As the big toe pushes against the neighboring toe, this causes the joint to stick out.
+The big toe pushes against the neighboring toe.
+This causes the joint to stick out.

-The symptoms of bunions often affect adults, but adolescents can experience them, too.
+The symptoms of bunions often occur in adults, but adolescents might also experience them.

-They are thought to happen because of an inherent problem with the bones of the foot.
+They might occur because of an inherent problem with the bones of the foot.
 Some people have hallus valgus but never develop symptoms.
-Shoes that crowd the toes can make symptoms more likely, but they do not cause bunions.
+Shoes that crowd the toes can increase the risk of symptoms, but they do not cause bunions directly.

-Bunions can also occur near the base of the little toe instead of the big toe.
+Bunions might also occur near the base of the little toe instead of the big toe.
 These are known as bunionettes or "tailor's bunion."

 Bunions are bony bumps that often form at the base of the big toe.

-Other factors then increase the chance of a bunion appearing.
+Other factors add to the risk of bunion growth, including.

-- overpronation, having a low arch, or uneven weight-bearing in the foot or tendon that makes the toe joint unstable
+- overpronation, which means having a low arch or uneven weight-bearing in the foot and tendon that makes the toe joint unstable

-- having a big toe bone that moves more than usual, known as hypermobility
+- hypermobility, or having a big toe bone that moves more than usual

 - foot injuries

-- forms of arthritis, such as rheumatoid arthritis
+- types of arthritis, such as rheumatoid arthritis

 If the feet do not develop properly before birth, this can also increase the risk.

-Studies suggest that around 2 percent of children under the age of 10 years have this condition, and almost half of all adults.
+A 2014 systematic review suggests that around 2 percent of children under the age of 10 years have this condition and almost half of all adults.

-Adolescent bunions are most likely to affect girls between the ages of 10 and 15 years.
-These usually run in families.
-The young person can usually move their toe up and down.
-In adults, movement is more likely to be restricted.
+Adolescent bunions are most likely to occur in girls between the ages of 10 and 15 years.
+This tendency usually runs in families.

 The classic symptom of a bunion is a bump that forms at the base of the big toe.
-These can also form at the base of the little toe, known as a "tailor's bunion" or bunionette.
+These can also form at the base of the little toe.
+When this occurs, a doctor will diagnose bunionette or "tailor's bunion".